Skip to main content

 Plugin auto-restarts server on failure

 Claude Code prompts the main LLM to score each exchange via the score_memories tool.
 OpenCode never self-scores — an independent sidecar (a separate API call) reviews each exchange as a third party, removing self-assessment bias.
 The score_memories tool is not registered on OpenCode.
-During roampal init or roampal sidecar setup, Roampal detects local models (Ollama, LM Studio, etc.) and lets you choose a scoring model.
-If configured, these take priority (Zen is skipped for privacy).
+Scoring is disabled by default until you explicitly configure it via roampal sidecar setup.
+During setup, Roampal detects local models (Ollama, LM Studio, etc.) and lets you choose a scoring model.
+Zen free models are available as an explicit opt-in choice for users without a local model or API key — they route through OpenCode's proxy which may log data.
 A cheap or local model works great — scoring doesn't need a powerful model.
-Defaults to Zen free models (remote, best-effort) if you skip setup.

 How It Works